Greece travel advisories

 If you discover a fire, immediately call 112 or 199.

-If you are affected by the wildfires or are unable to contact your family or Japanese friends, please contact the Consular Section of the Embassy.
+If you are affected by a forest fire or are unable to contact your family or Japanese friends, please contact the Consular Section of our Embassy.

 <Reference>